grachpower/ngx-role-permissions/lib/ngx-role-permissions/README.md

 import { AppComponent } from './app.component';

 // Import your library
-import { NgxPermissionModule, doorlock } from 'ngx-role-permissions';
+import { NgxPermissionModule, LockTypes } from 'ngx-role-permissions';

 @NgModule({
   declarations: [